Should Beginners Start on Electric or Acoustic Guitar?

 Pros and Cons of Electric Guitar

 There are several important advantages to starting out on an electric guitar.
-The first is ease of play.
+The first is the ease of play.
 Acoustic guitars, especially less expensive ones, tend to have relatively higher action, which means the strings are a bit too far away from the fretboard.
 This makes it harder to fret notes, especially for new guitar players who haven’t yet mastered the dexterity needed to get around the fretboard.

 By comparison, the action on a decent electric guitar is much lower, though it is worth noting that both electric and acoustic guitars need to be set up correctly to get the most out of them.
 Electric guitars have lighter strings and thinner necks, two more factors that make them a little easier to play for a beginner.

 Believe it or not, electric guitars are also more conducive to low-volume practice.
 Many parents worry that starting a kid on electric guitar means endless noise in the house because of a loud guitar amp.
 However, that volume knob goes the other way too.
-There is no way to turn down an acoustic guitar, but you can practice on an electric at low volume, with headphones, or even unplugged.
+There is no way to turn down an acoustic guitar, but you can practice on an electric guitar at low volume, with headphones, or even unplugged.

 Finally, with a wider array of sounds available via effects, the electric guitar is more flexible than the acoustic, and maybe a little more inspiring to play.